FlowerSuNa/Ad_Tracking_Project/02_Preprocessing.md

 ![png](graph/dist_gap_ip.png)

->  Depending on the download gap per ip type, the degree of download is not much difference.
+>  Depending on the download gap per ip type, the degree of download is not a great difference.

 <br>